Providencia Island, Colombia

-Isla de Providencia, historically Old Providence, and generally known as Providencia, is a mountainous Caribbean island that is part of the Colombian department of Archipelago of San Andrés, Providencia and Santa Catalina and the municipality of Providencia and Santa Catalina Islands, lying midway between Costa Rica and Jamaica.
+Isla de Providencia, historically Old Providence, and generally known as Providencia or Providence, is a mountainous Caribbean island that is part of the Colombian department of Archipelago of San Andrés, Providencia and Santa Catalina, or The Raizal Islands, and the municipality of Providencia and Santa Catalina Islands, lying in the Bay of Moskitia.

 Providencia's maximum elevation is 360 m above sea level.
 The smaller Santa Catalina Island to the northwest is connected by a 100 m footbridge to its larger sister Providencia Island.
 Providencia Island has an area of 17 km2; the two islands cover an area of 22 km2 and form the municipality of Santa Isabel, which had a population of 4,927 at the Census of 2005.
 The island is served by El Embrujo Airport, which the Colombian Government plans to expand in order to take international flights.

 The island was the site of an English Puritan colony established in 1629 by the Providence Island Company, and was taken by Spain in 1641.
-The pirate Henry Morgan used Providencia as a base for raiding the Spanish empire, and rumors suggest that much of his treasure remains hidden on the island.
-Many parts of the island are named after Morgan.
 Forts and cannons dating back hundreds of years can be found scattered all over Santa Catalina Island.

 In November 2020, Hurricane Iota directly impacted the island.
 An estimated 98% of all infrastructure was destroyed from the impact, making it one of the worst and strongest tropical cyclones to impact Colombia.